Configure Single Sign-On using PingID with SAML

 Product: Thinfinity Workspace Versions: 7 and later Introduction In this document, we will walk you through the process of configuring Single Sign-On (SSO) in Thinfinity Workspace, with OneLogin serving as the Identity Provider (IDP).
 SSO simplifies ...

-• Configure Single Sign-On in using Okta with SAML
+• Configure Single Sign-On using Okta with SAML

 Product: Thinfinity Workspace Version: 7 and above Okta SAML (Security Assertion Markup Language) enables single sign-on (SSO) by acting as an identity provider (IDP), allowing users to authenticate once with Okta and securely access multiple ...